SPECTATORS at U14-U18 games - Both teams must be on one side of the field with all spectators on the other.

 INCOME TAX RECEIPTS - Indoor Soccer receipts will be sent by email before the end of December to the address given at the time of registration.
 For outdoor soccer, contact the Club that your child was registered with!

 LIGHTNING - we follow the BC Soccer / Canada Soccer guidelines for lightning.
-Click HERE or the policy.
+Click HERE for the policy.

-TIERING for 2016 - For U11-U16 click HERE for the policy recommended by the Tiering Committee and passed at the June 2015 COYSA Board meeting
+TIERING - For U11-U16 click HERE for the policy recommended by the Tiering Committee and passed at the June 2015 COYSA Board meeting